Mattedigital/learning_log/terminology.md

 #### MVC

 MVC is an acronym for Model, View, Controller.
 A software architectural pattern commonly used for developing user interfaces.
-In effect it allows for separation of concerns by delegating specific task to the M, V or C. See [Model](#model) , [View](#view), [Controller](#controller) separately or see [MVC Explained](/mvc/mvc_overview.md "Go to MVC Explained") for greater detail.
+In effect it allows for separation of concerns by delegating specific task to the M, V or C. See [Model](#model), [View](#view), [Controller](#controller) separately or see [MVC Explained](/mvc/mvc_overview.md "Go to MVC Explained") for greater detail.

 ---